plokhotnyuk/jsoniter-scala/README.md

 - Field names can be overridden for serialization/parsing by field annotation in the primary constructor of classes
 - Reading and writing of any arbitrary bytes or raw values are possible by using custom codecs
 - Parsing exception always reports a hexadecimal offset of `Array[Byte]`, `java.io.InputStream` or `java.nio.ByteBuffer`
-  where it occurs and an optional hex dump affected by error part of an internal byte buffer
+  where it occurs, and an optional hex dump affected by error part of an internal byte buffer
 - Configurable by field annotation ability to read/write numeric fields from/to string values
-- Both key and value codecs are specialized to be work with primitives efficiently without boxing/unboxing
+- Both key and value codecs are specialized to work with primitives efficiently without boxing/unboxing
 - No extra buffering is required when parsing from `java.io.InputStream` or serializing to `java.io.OutputStream`
 - Using black box macros only for codec generation ensures that your types will never be changed
 - Ability to print all generated code for codecs using a custom scala compiler option: `-Xmacro-settings:print-codecs`